 API Task Name and Description Inputs Outputs SEND_READ_BURST This task does a read burst on the read data lines.
 It does not wait for the read address transfer to be received.
 This task uses the SEND_READ_DATA task from the channel level API.
 This task returns when the complete read burst is complete.
 This task automatically supports the generation of narrow transfers and unaligned transfers; that is, this task aligns the input data with the burst so data padding is not required.
-This task emits a "read_data_burst_complete" event upon completion.
 ID: Read ID tag ADDR: Read Address LEN: Burst Length SIZE: Burst Size BURST: Burst Type LOCK: Lock Type DATA: Data to be sent over the burst RUSER: This is a vector that is created by concatenating all required slave read user signal data together None SEND_READ_BURST_RESP_CTRL This task does a read burst on the read data lines.
 It does not wait for the read address transfer to be received.
 This task uses the SEND_READ_DATA task from the channel level API.
 This task returns when the complete read burst is complete.
 This task automatically supports the generation of narrow transfers and unaligned transfers; that is, this task aligns the input data with the burst so data padding is not required.
-This task emits a "read_data_burst_complete" event upon completion.
 ID: Read ID tag ADDR: Read Address LEN: Burst Length SIZE: Burst Size BURST: Burst Type DATA: Data to be sent over the burst RESPONSE: This is a vector that should contain all of the desired responses for each read data transfer RUSER: This is a vector that is created by concatenating all required slave read user signal data together None